Disney's latest hero, 'Captain America,' sets box office record

-LOS ANGELES/NEW YORK "Captain America: The Winter Soldier," the sequel to Marvel's 2011 film about the red, white and blue superhero, smashed its way to $96.2 million (58 million pounds) in weekend ticket sales, setting a new record for an April release and speeding past last week's winner, "Noah."
+LOS ANGELES/NEW YORK "Captain America: The Winter Soldier," the sequel to Marvel's 2011 film about the red, white and blue superhero, smashed its way to $96.2 million in weekend ticket sales, setting a new record for an April release and speeding past last week's winner, "Noah."

 In the process, it also validated the strategy of the film's distributor, Walt Disney Co, to ramp up its pipeline of films featuring super heroes made famous by bashing bad guys in Marvel Comics.